Why you should never agree to accept results-based payment for your work, except for whenever you should.

 Every so often I get a prospective client on a strategy session, discovery call, or who slides into my DMs who’s looking to pay me “with the results”.

 In the audiobook world, for example, a lot of authors hire a narrator and split the book royalties.
-This attracts a lot of authors on a shoestring budget or who, for whatever reason, are unable or unwilling to pay a narrator or producer’s going rate.
-The way it works, in theory, is that the narrator is basically recording and narrating your book for free, or really a deferred payment plan, and you both agree to set up ACX or whatever other services you’re using to publish your audiobooks who will divide the royalties evenly between the two of you for the next 7 years.
+This attracts authors who are on a shoestring budget or who, for whatever reason, are unable or unwilling to pay a narrator or producer’s going rate.
+The way it works, in theory at least, is that the narrator is basically recording and narrating your book for free, or really a deferred payment plan, and you both agree to set up ACX or whatever other services you’re using to publish your audiobooks who will divide the royalties evenly between the two of you for the next 7 years.

 Narrators who are new to Audible or Amazon and are “building their portfolio” are enticed by this payment setup more than seasoned pros who have no problem finding clients who will pay their rate or who know how to pick good royalty-share projects that are likely going to make back more than enough to pay the narrator’s rate.
 Perhaps newly self-published authors who haven’t the faintest clue how much work narrating and producing an audiobook is are more prone to look for the cheapest way they can get their book produced and the deferred payment of royalty-splitting is appealing.

-I’m almost never keen on doing a royalty-split in the context of audiobooks nor in writing services, which is not indicative of me disbelieving we can make a project sell well.
+I’m rarely keen on doing a royalty-split in the context of audiobooks nor in writing services, which is not indicative of me disbelieving we can make a project sell well.
 I have tangible expenses like paying my editor and designer upfront for their roles.
-Having done a few royalty shares with authors on the audiobooks I’ve narrated for them has left me gun shy about working for a deferred payment with no guarantees of compensation, and my projected budget for a project like this would require me to, and result in, paying my subcontractors out of my own pocket.
+Having done a few royalty shares with authors on the audiobooks I’ve narrated for them has left me gun shy about working for a deferred payment with no guarantees of compensation, and my projected budget for a project like this would result in and require me to pay my subcontractors out of pocket.

 But the reason I’m asking this today is not specifically audiobook-related.